CZhouLab/BAMBI/README.md

 **Notes:**

-- RNA-Seq data preprocessing is time-consuming and requires a high-performance computing cluster in Linux.
+- RNA-Seq data preprocessing is time-consuming, and a high-performance computing cluster is recommended.
+This step has been tested on Red Hat Enterprise Linux clusters with IBM Spectrum LSF batch job scheduling.
 - If you need to preprocess RNA-Seq data, you need to download the annotation folder from follow path, and save it in the `src` folder. https://drive.google.com/drive/folders/1QFf_8uyiMqApuF51nYEeaGZG9hQlcbhC?usp=sharing